burak-gunay/AES_encryption/README.md

 The program is expecting to receive the same filename for the encrypted file as it generated, FILENAME.enc.
 When this is complete, it will save the decrypted message as FILENAME.encDECRYPTED.

 I've provided a sample file called file.txt to test it out.

+Sources:
+The examples in the Cyrptography page[https://cryptography.io/en/latest/], specifically about the implementation of AES and Symmetric Key Padding